-The worker will document the information about risk in FACTS.
-When weighing information to complete the risk assessment component of the YBE the worker will:
+The Worker will document the information about risk in FACTS.
+When weighing information to complete the risk assessment component of the Youth Behavioral Evaluation the Worker will:

-- Document the information in FACTS on the screens for the YBE; - Document the appropriate information in the narrative section for each of the categories.
-If the worker is unable to obtain information about one of the categories then the narrative screen for that category the worker should leave that screen blank. - Include both positive and negative information for each category.
+- Document the information in FACTS on the screens for the Youth Behavioral Evaluation; - Document the appropriate information in the narrative section for each of the categories.
+If the Worker is unable to obtain information about one of the categories then the narrative screen for that category should be left blank. - Include both positive and negative information for each category.

 Place a check mark next to the appropriate risk rating for each category.
 (The risk rating screen is mandatory if information is entered into the narrative box.)
 The risk ratings are ranked in order of severity.
-The worker should examine the description of the risk ratings and choose the one that mostly closely corresponds to the description entered into the narrative screen.
+The Worker should examine the description of the risk ratings and choose the one that mostly closely corresponds to the description entered into the narrative screen.
 In choosing a risk rating it is not necessary that all of the elements in a particular category be present.
-The worker should choose the rating that most closely resembles the majority of the conditions that are usually present.
+The Worker should choose the rating that most closely resembles the majority of the conditions that are usually present.